 Know your audience, and remember HR and finance have more in common than you think!
 The CFO balances the responsibilities of financial controls with business partnership and performance.
 This means the finance leader must help the organization develop strategy, obtain resources, and deliver its strategic objectives sustainably.
 Show finance how a talent management investment aligns with the overall strategy and can help support performance measurement and analysis to drive business outcomes.

 Insider tip: Don't forget the finance leader is also a people leader.
 Aligning the F&A function with delivering the organization's objectives also involves developing an effective talent recruitment and management strategy to attract, develop, and retain finance talent and the skillsets required to build practice excellence for their team.
 Your talent management investment can help them do this.

 How to pitch to HR

 These are your people.
 Get ready to wow them!
 Set the table with metrics from any internal surveys that show employees want better ongoing feedback and connection to business objectives or more opportunities for professional career growth and development.
 Tout the benefits of better employee engagement, higher employee satisfaction and increased rates of employee engagement.

 Insider tip: Share stories about high performers and high potentials who are making a difference in the organization.
 Paint a picture of how these employees can become employer brand advocates with succession planning, career development and leadership training.
 And with HR analytics close at hand, the HR team can help drive evidence-based decision making for the company.

 Build a better business case

 Want to know more about how to pitch a talent management investment to your C-Suite?
-Check out our on-demand webinar, "Building the Business Case for Investing in Talent Management" featuring Saba CFO Pete Low on June 6 at 2 p.m.
+Join us for our webinar, "Building the Business Case for Investing in Talent Management" featuring Saba CFO Pete Low on June 6 at 2 p.m.
 EST. Or, check out our ebook "Making The Business Case for Talent Management."